jacobcoro/sandbox-flashcard-app-vue/README.md

 As an example of how to do that, I created another view VuexPersisted, to test out the vuex-persisted library and direct-vuex libraries.
 If you don't want to use vuex, delete that view, and the store folder, and the lines with 'store' in main.ts and src/router/index.ts

-To create a new test suite:
+### To create a new view and test suite

-create a new view by copying the VanillaCRUD.vue with a new name in the src/views folder, then add it to the src/router/index.ts routes.
-Then add it to the 'routeNames' list in tests/e2e/specs/e2etest.js and your new view will be included in e2e tests
+- Create a new view by copying the VanillaCRUD.vue with a new name in the src/views folder.
+- Add it to the src/router/index.ts routes.
+- Add it to the 'routeNames' list in tests/e2e/specs/e2etest.js and your new view will be included in e2e tests

 ## Project setup